google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/web-storage/cache-api.md

 As a shortcut you can search over all caches at once by using `caches.match()` instead of calling `cache.match()` for each cache.

+## Searching

+The Cache API does not provide a way to search for requests or responses except for matching entries against a `Response` object.
+However, you can implement your own search using the features that are available.

+### Filtering

+One way is to iterate over all entries and filter down to the ones that you want.
+Let's say that you want to find all items that have URLs ending with '.png'.

+    async function findImages() {
+      // Get a list of all of the caches for this origin const cacheNames = await caches.keys();
+      const result = [];

+      for (const name of cacheNames) {
+        // Open the cache
+        const cache = await caches.open(name);

+        // Get a list of entries.
+Each item will be a Request object for (const request of await cache.keys()) {
+          // If the request URL matches, add the response to the result if (request.url.endsWith('.png')) {
+            result.push(await cache.match(request));
+          }
+        }
+      }

+      return result;
+    }

+This way you can use any property of the `Request` and `Response` objects to filter the entries.
+Note that this will, of course, be slow if you search over large sets of data.

+### Creating an index

+The other way is to maintain a separate index of entries that can be searched, stored in IndexedDB.
+Since this is the kind of operation that IndexedDB was designed for it will have much better performance with large numbers of entries.

+If you store the URL of the `Request` alongside the searchable properties then you can easily retrieve the correct cache entry after doing the search.

 ## Adding to a cache

 There are three ways to add an item to a cache.
 All three methods return a `Promise`.